anvitha234/Mercury/README.md

 ## Features

-- Identify MBTI type
+- Identify MBTI type of the person
-- Use our AI model to find where you stand
+- Run the AI model to determine compatibility based on personality type
 - Find friends and mentors with similar personality traits
 - User-friendly interface